JohnStanfieldCS/AUhacks2021/README.md

 # AUhacks2021
 Auburn University Hackathon 2021
-Please visit our domain at https://orbitalowl.tech/
+Please visit our domain at https://orbitalowl.tech/ -- Website is not maintained as of 12/2021

 Reminder:
 Eccentricity: 0-1 &